 The Disabled Student Services program works with students to individualize the type and level of services needed for educational and physical accessibility to achieve their academic goals and maintain as much independence as possible.
 Services are available to all students, whether they are full-time or part-time.
 Students are required to provide documentation of disabilities.

-For more information, call Debbie Spencer at (304) 710-3368, or visit the Office of Student Services on the main campus.
+For more information, call Debbie Spencer at (304) 710-3368 or Jill Goheen at (304) 710-3368 or visit the One Stop on the main campus.